Bo Rydin Foundation for

 Grants may be awarded for projects that demonstrate high standards of independent scientific quality and fall within the …

-Grants may be awarded for projects that demonstrate high standards of independent scientific quality and fall within the Foundation’s prioritised areas.
+Grants may be awarded for projects with industrial relevance and that demonstrate high standards of independent scientific quality (not product development nor patents) and fall within the Foundation’s prioritised areas.
 The Foundation primarily funds research projects but may also support symposia/conferences and the establishment of new professorships.

 The budget for a research project should not exceed SEK 2 million.
 Co-financing from other funding bodies is encouraged, but not necessarily.
 Applications may be written in either Swedish or English.
 Indirect costs may be included in the budget.
-The Foundation does not use a standard template or specific forms.
-However, a research application must include a compiled appendix with the following headings and content:
+Often approved project has a duration of more than one year.
+Normally it is assumed that the research project starts the year after a granted application, and normally they last for one to three years.
+The Foundation does not use a standard template or specific forms for the application, which should be sent to the Foundation with an e-mail.
+However, a research application must include a compiled (1) appendix to the e-mail, in Word max.
+2.5 MB, with the following headings and content:

 Project Description